Answers to Frequently Asked Questions About Oil & Gas Royalty Payments

 Can I transfer my royalty rights to another person?

-Many people ask this question because they either (1) want to know if they can leave their mineral royalties to a family member in their will, or (2) they are thinking about selling their property.
+Many people ask this question because they either (1) want to know if they can leave their oil and gas royalties to a family member in their will, or (2) they are thinking about selling their property.
 In both cases, the answer is “yes” royalty payments are transferable to another individual.

 If you are planning to sell your property, you must notify the oil or gas company that is leasing your land and your realtor.
 Once they are both notified, they will arrange for your royalty payments to be transferred to a different landowner.